Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Do I need home insurance?

 Your home is likely the most valuable asset you own, together with all your valuables and possessions safeguarded inside it.
 The right insurance policy can offer the protection you need to rebuild your home, buy new furnishings and get your life back on track after a disaster.

 What does home insurance cover?

-This covers the actual structure of your home.
-It can provide protection against loss or damage caused by a covered event.
+This covers your home against loss or damage caused by a covered event.
 You’ll have two types of dwelling coverage to choose from:

-- Replacement cost.
-This type of policy will cover all the costs required to restore your home to the state it was in before the covered event.
-This is the most comprehensive coverage, but also the most expensive.
+- Replacement cost will cover the costs required to restore your home to its state before the covered damage happened.
+This comprehensive coverage costs more than covering your home at its market value.

 Personal property coverage

 This covers the cost of repairing or replacing your belongings if they’re stolen or damaged due to a covered event.
 When choosing a policy, you’ll have two types of personal property coverage to choose from:

 - Replacement cost.
 This type of policy covers the cost of replacing your stolen or damaged belongings with new, equivalent items.
 For example, if your three-year-old laptop was destroyed in a fire, your insurer would pay out the current cost of a new laptop with similar specifications.
 This is the most comprehensive coverage, but also the most expensive.